 With no emergency fund in place and rent payments hanging over our heads, we had no choice but to charge these expenses to the credit card.

 Things came to a breaking point in 2016.
-I had managed to go full time in my photography, Austin had steady employment, and we were finally making enough money to cover our living expenses and stay on top of our credit card bills.
+I had managed to go full-time in my photography, Austin had steady employment, and we were finally making enough money to cover our living expenses and stay on top of our credit card bills.
 And by “on top” I really just mean making minimum payments.

 I felt like I could see the light at the end of the tunnel – I remember thinking to myself, “If we can just keep this up, we will finally be able to get out of this debt.”
 And then, I got an overdraft alert from my credit card company.

 You see, shortly after going full-time in my photography business, my absolute fossil of a laptop gave out on me.
-With no way to edit photos and make an income without a laptop, I decided to buy a new laptop with a credit card offering 0% interest for 18 months.
+With no way to edit photos and make an income without a laptop, I decided to buy a new one with a credit card offering 0% interest for 18 months.

 I figured 18 months would be plenty of time to pay off the cost of the laptop without ever having to worry about accumulating interest.
 But of course, life got in the way: there were a few months that I forgot to make payments, and those 18 months quickly went down to 12, and then 6, and then 1, and then 0.
 The balance of the laptop started to accumulate interest, and the amount of interest charged to the already-maxed-out credit card resulted in a $400 overdraft fee – $400 that we did not readily have.